department-of-veterans-affairs/va.gov-team/platform/engineering/design-docs/2020-05-26-content-validation.md

 The following estimates vary greatly depending on who's doing the work.

-1. Finish extracting the `content-build` repo out of the `vets-website` repo - ?
+1. Finish extracting the `content-build` repo out of the `vets-website` repo: ?
-2. Write and test a scheduled job to run the content build - <1 day
+2. Write a Jenkins scheduled job to run a script every workday at midnight: <1 day
+3. Write a script that builds only what is necessary for content validation: 1-2 days
+4. Update the script so the accessibility checks don't stop on failure: <1 day
+5. Update the script to generate a report of broken links: <1 day
+6. Update the script to generate a report of accessibility errors: <1 day
+7. Update the scheduled job to call the content validation script: <1

 ### Alternatives